Public release of Haitian Creole language data by Carnegie Mellon

 Haitian Creole Speech data

-Update: Added detailed description of speech data collection methodology on 24 March 2010.
+Added detailed description of speech data collection methodology on 24

 Speech data originally collected by the U.S. DARPA-funded DIPLOMAT project